Ting Zhang

 Hayley Blunden

-Hayley Blunden is a doctoral candidate in Organizational Behavior at Harvard Business School.
-Hayley studies how leaders can make challenging workplace interactions more productive.
-In her research spanning the domains of advice, feedback, voice, and virtual work, she seeks to improve the outcomes of workplace interactions by examining them as situated, relational processes.
-Her research has been published in Organizational Behavior and Human Decision Processes, Journal of Experimental Psychology: General, and Personality and Social Psychology Bulletin, and has been featured by Harvard Business Review, The Economist, CNBC, and Forbes.
-Prior to pursuing her graduate studies, Hayley worked in a variety of organizational contexts, holding positions in internal strategy, consulting, and finance, in organizations ranging from a small startup to a Fortune 100 firm.
+Organizational Behavior and Human Decision Processes, Journal of Experimental Psychology: General, and Personality and Social Psychology Bulletin.
+Prior to pursuing her graduate studies, Hayley worked in organizations ranging from a small startup to a Fortune 100 firm.
 Hayley earned her BA in Economics and Media Studies from The University of Virginia and an MBA from Columbia Business School.

 Research Assistant